-The yard is in bloom yet there is still so much to do to get it looking great throughout spring and into the summer.
-Get outside and start spring cleaning the yard as you’ll be happier that the task is completed now versus waiting until the last minute as the chores will build up.
+The yard is in bloom, yet there is still so much to do to get it looking great throughout spring and into summer.
+Get outside and start spring cleaning the yard, as you’ll be happier that the task is completed now versus waiting until the last minute when the chores build up.
 If you tackle a bit at a time, you will quickly see the difference and make headway so that you can properly maintain it for the rest of the year with minimal effort.

 Also cut back perennials and thin out beds to space out the flowers so they have plenty of room to grow.
 Don’t forget to get the spade into the ground to tackle the weeds and get them out from the roots.

-Always wait to do the yard cleanup after you do the pruning and weeding.
+Always wait to do the yard cleanup until after the pruning and weeding.
 Then you won’t have to clean up the yard over and over again.
-Separate the debris by placing the trash that must be thrown away into one pile and the organic materials that can be placed into the mulch bin.
-Also rake the lawn to remove the thatch that has built up.
+Separate the debris by placing the trash that must be thrown away into one pile, and the organic materials that can be placed into the mulch bin.
+Also, rake the lawn to remove the thatch that has built up.

 Dog poop, standing water and pests can damage the grass along your yard.
 Remove damaged turf afflicted with disease.
 Have a pH test performed on the soil to determine the right amendments to use, get rid of the pests and place down the grass seed.
 Put compost on the seeds to keep them moist and give them time to grow.

 Sometimes people are so focused on caring for their plants that they forget to also care for the hardscapes around the yard.
-Whether you have a garden path that looks neglected or a birdbath that needs to be cleaned, always set aside some time to fix up all the hardscape features.
-So paint the fence, clean the outdoor fountains, repair lighting, replace flagstones and power wash patios or decks to remove algae.
+Whether you have a garden path that looks neglected, or a birdbath that needs to be cleaned, always set aside some time to fix up all the hardscape features.
+Paint the fence, clean the outdoor fountains, repair lighting, replace flagstones and power wash patios or decks to remove algae.